 A bad leader can have a great team and work will still get done

 A great team can make up for the shortcomings of a leader, by simply self-managing.
 If you happen to have a team full of high performers without a capable manager, the team will often be able to get the work done anyway.
-The managers themselves often aren’t required to do a lot of the grunt work, so when they aren’t performing, it’s hard to see that just based on the amount of work being done.
+The managers themselves often aren’t required to do a lot of the grunt work.
+When they aren’t performing, it can be hard to see that.

-This model isn’t sustainable because being motivated while you have a poor manager is difficult, and eventually, high performers are going to be sick of propping up the lame duck at the top.
+This model isn’t sustainable because being motivated while you have a poor manager is difficult.
+Eventually, high performers are going to be sick of propping up the lame duck at the top.